The Davis Center

 WHAT DOES AIT INVOLVE?

 Sessions are twice a day for 10 days and must be separated by a minimum of three hours and extend over a two week period which can be separated by a weekend.
-When receiving Berard AIT, a second Hearing Sensitivity Test is performed after the first 10 sessions and the third after the 20th session.
-When doing the home programs, only a final Hearing Sensitivity Test is administered.
-Follow-up is done after three months with a special questionnaire and analysis.
+When receiving Berard AIT, a mid test is performed after the first 10 sessions and the third after the 20th session.
+When doing the home programs, only a final Sound Sensitivity Test is administered.

 IS AIT THE SAME AS THE TOMATIS® METHOD?